RetroShare/RetroShare/libresapi/src/webui/README.md

 	- run (requires wget, use MinGW shell on Windows) make
-	- all output files are now in the "dist" folder
+	- all output files are now in libresapi/src/webfiles
 	- use the --webinterface 9090 command line parameter to enable webui in retroshare-nogui
-	- set the --docroot parameter of retroshare-nogui to point to the "dist" directory
+	- set the --docroot parameter of retroshare-nogui to point to the "libresapi/src/webfiles" directory (or symlink from /usr/share/RetroShare0.6/webui on Linux, ./webui on Windows)
+	- retroshare-gui does not have a --docroot parameter.
+Use symlinks then.

 DEVELOPMENT
 -----------